 - a) Within the parameters approved by Senate, lecturers/educators are responsible for determining the appropriate learning and assessment activities to advance and support the educational outcomes of a course/module, including the personal values and conduct modification aims relevant to the course/module.
 Academic honesty must be upheld as an implicit educational outcome of all courses/modules. - b) Lecturers/educators are encouraged to: - (i) clearly explain to students their expectations regarding the completion of assessment tasks, including the permissible level of collaboration with others; - (ii) maintain high standards when it comes to securing confidential information and material, including assessment material; - (iii) be creative and innovative in devising assessment questions/tasks, and to remove the element of predictability from such; and - (iv) afford students the opportunity to confirm their commitment to academic integrity in various settings, including assessments and other educational assignments.
-The following student declaration may be used for this purpose: "L {student's name and student number} affirm that I have completed this that I have properly acknowledged all sources used, and that the work is my own intellectual product."
+The following student declaration may be used for this purpose: - "I, {student's name and student number}, affirm that I have completed this assignment/assessment in accordance with CUT's Code of Academic Integrity, that I have properly acknowledged all sources used, and that the work is my own intellectual product."